tomdra01/WUAV-Software/README.md

 Contributions to the WUAV Documentation System project are welcome.
 Please follow the guidelines outlined in CONTRIBUTING.md to contribute to the project.

 ## License
-The WUAV Documentation System project is licensed under the MIT License.
+The WUAV Software is licensed under the MIT License.